-July 1-5, 1987, 12 From Voyageur Trail members led by Steve Taylor backpacked the Coastal Trail in Pukaskwa National Park.
-Trail has beenin past issues of Voyageur Trail News (Issue 28.
-Issue 29, Winter Autumn 1984, This article will serve 1985). more to convey bits and pieces of the Trail, and the trip as seen through the eyes and other senses of those in attendance on this particular trip.
+July 1-5, 1987, 12 From Voyageur Trail members led by Steve Taylor backpacked the Coastal Trail The in Pukaskwa National Park.
+Trail has beenin past issues of Trail News (Issue 28, Voyageur 1984, Issue 29, Winter Autumn This article will serve 1985). more to convey bits and pieces of the Trail, and the trip as seen through the eyes and other senses of those in attendance on this particular trip.

 Our group included Patrick and Neil Capper, Darcy and Fiona Ortiz, Betty Nassoiy, Ken Baldwin, Virve Squire, Bill Robinson, Donna Weeks, Horst Wetzel, Roddie Larsen, and Steve Taylor.
-The hike commenced 0iseau Bay with everyone arriving in the park on Thursday and at July 1, ended the Interpretive Centre at Hattie Cove In all, 30.5 km were on Sunday. hiked.
+The hike commenced at Oiseau Bay with everyone arriving in the park on Thursday ended July 1, and at the Interpretive Centre at Hattie Cove In all, 30.5 km were on Sunday. hiked.

 The trip began with the boat ride down to Oiseau Bay.
-No-one in the group had been on the trip before, so there was a feeling of apprehensive While waiting at the mouth of the Pic River for the did some exploring. we Amongst the sand dunes, we found a teepee, several old structures which were presumeably used in the days of the log drives, and some monstrous logs and cables.
+No-one in the group had been on the trip before, so there was a feeling of apprehensive While waiting at the mouth of the Pic River for the boat, we did some exploring.
+Amongst the sand dunes, we found a teepee, several old structures which were presumeably used in the days of the log drives, and some monstrous logs and cables.
 A lenghthy discussion ensued as to the composition of the boom logs.
 Research after the trip revealed that they were probably imported B.C. cedar or fir logs.